 2. Our commitments

-We are committed to helping everyone involved in the work of the Council to act honestly and with integrity at all times.
+The Council is committed to helping everyone involved in the work of the Council to act honestly and with integrity at all times.
 Our Anti-Fraud, Theft and Corruption Policy is closely linked with this Anti-Bribery Policy and both are designed to:

 - Encourage prevention of unlawful activity